Nested Multiple Instance Learning with Attention Mechanisms: Methodology

 \subsection{Nested Multiple Instance Learning}

 Multiple instance learning (MIL) is a weakly supervised method trained in a supervised manner considering outermost bags and their corresponding labels.
-For the conventional MIL binary setting, a dataset $\mathcal{X}, \mathcal{Y} = \left \{ (X^i,y^i), \forall i=1,...,N \right \}$ is formed of pairs of sample sets $X$ and their corresponding labels $y$, where $i$ denotes the current sample for a total of $N$ samples.
-A sample $X$ consists of a bag of instances:
+For the conventional MIL binary setting, a dataset $\mathcal{X}, \mathcal{Y} = \left \{ (\mathbf{X}^i,y^i), \forall i=1,...,N \right \}$ is formed of pairs of sample sets $\mathbf{X}$ and their corresponding labels $y$, where $i$ denotes the current sample for a total of $N$ samples.
+A sample $\mathbf{X}$ consists of a bag of instances $\mathbf{x}_l$:

+where $L$ is the number of instances in the bag.
+In order to obtain an instance representation/embedding from input data, for example an image patch, we make use of a feature extractor.
+An image feature extractor $G_f : \bar{\mathbf{x}} \to \mathbf{x}$ is tipically a convolutional neural network which maps an image patch $\bar{\mathbf{x}}$ into a feature vector $\mathbf{x}$.
+Instance representations $\mathbf{x}$ from a bag $\textbf{X}$ are aggregated to form a bag representation using an aggregation function $\Xi$, which can, for example, be replaced by either the $mean$ or $max$ operators.

-where $L$ is the number of instances in the bag, alongside with a label $y \in \left \{ 0,1 \right \}$ associated with the bag.
-Although each instance might be associated with an unknown label $y_l$, they are in general unknown hence only the bag label is used during training.
-At the inference stage, a test set might be associated with labels both at bag and instance level, to be able to provide performance metrics.
-Under the conventional binary classification MIL assumption, a bag label is positive with the single presence of a positive instance, expressed as:
+A label $y \in \left \{ 0,1 \right \}$ is associated with the bag $\mathbf{X}$.
+Although each instance might be associated with a label $y_l$, they are generally unknown; hence only bag labels are used during training.
+At the inference stage, a test set might be associated with labels both at the bag and instance level to provide performance metrics.
+Under the conventional binary classification MIL assumption, a bag label is positive with the single presence of a positive instance.
+Then, the model learns comparing $y$ with the prediction $\hat{y}$, computed by the bag classifier $\Theta_c$.

-In contrast with conventional MIL, nested MIL setting consists of levels of bags within bags where only the innermost bags contain instances.
-NMIL attains an advantage from MIL when complex scenarios are presented and the arrangement of subsets of instances within a bag are to be considered to compute a bag prediction.
+In contrast with conventional MIL, NMIL setting consists of levels of bags within bags where only the innermost bags contain instances.
 In Figure \ref{fig:nestedconcept} the idea of grouping instances in inner-bags, inner-bags in larger bags, and finally in one outermost bag is illustrated.